Team

 Personal Page

-Dr. Zody is the Research Director of Computational Biology at the New York Genome Center, formerly Chief Technologist for the Broad Institute.
+Dr. Zody is the Scientific Director of Computational Biology at the New York Genome Center, formerly Chief Technologist for the Broad Institute.
 He has been involved with a large number of whole-genome sequencing and comparative genomics projects.

 2023